schcs/Moodle.jl/docs/src/index.md

 ```@repl q_xml
 MoodleQuestionnaireToXML( q, "testfile.xml" )
 ```
-Calling `MoodleQuestionnaireToXML` as above creates a file called `testfile.xml`in the current directory and write the questions into this file which, in turn, can be imported into Moodle.
+Calling `MoodleQuestionnaireToXML` as above creates a file called `testfile.xml`in the current directory and writes the questions into this file which, in turn, can be imported into Moodle.